Tilting objects on some global quotient stacks: Introduction

 Next, we prove a result generalizing and harmonizing results of Bridgeland and Stern \cite{BS}, Theorem 3.6 (see also \cite{BRI}, Proposition 4.1) and Brav \cite{BR}, Theorem 4.2.1.
 For a finite group $G$ acting on $X$, let $\mathcal{E}$ be an equivariant locally free sheaf and $\mathbb{A}(\mathcal{E})$ the affine bundle.
 Suppose $\mathrm{char}(k) \nmid \mathrm{ord}(G)$ and denote by $\pi:\mathbb{A}(\mathcal{E})\rightarrow X$ the projection. \begin{thm2}(Theorem 5.1) Let $X$ be a smooth projective $k$-scheme, $G$ a finite group acting on $X$ and $\mathcal{E}$ an equivariant locally free sheaf of finite rank.
 Suppose $\mathcal{T}$ is a tilting bundle on $[X/G]$.
 If $H^i(X,\mathcal{T}^{\vee}\otimes \mathcal{T}\otimes S^l(\mathcal{E}))=0$ for all $i\neq 0$ and all $l>0$, then $[\mathbb{A}(\mathcal{E})/G]$ admits a tilting bundle, too. \end{thm2} If $X$ is a Fano variety, $\mathcal{E}=\omega_X$ and $G=1$ we obtain the result in \cite{BS} and if $X=\mathrm{Spec}(\mathbb{C})$ the result in \cite{BR}.
 It is also natural to consider projective bundles of equivariant locally free sheaves $\mathcal{E}$ on $X$.
 We prove the following generalization of a result of Costa, Di Rocco and Mir\'o-Roig \cite{CM}: \begin{thm2}(Theorem 5.4) Let $X$, $G$ and $\mathcal{E}$ be as in Theorem 5.1.
-If $[X/G]$ has a tilting bundle, then so does $[\mathbb{P}(\mathcal{E})/G]$. \end{thm2} In the general case where $G$ is an arbitrary algebraic group one cannot expect to have a result such as Theorem 4.2 but nevertheless, under some mild conditions, there are always has semiorthogonal decompositions \cite{EL1}.
+If $[X/G]$ has a tilting bundle, then so does $[\mathbb{P}(\mathcal{E})/G]$. \end{thm2} In the general case where $G$ is an arbitrary algebraic group one cannot expect to have a result such as Theorem 4.2 but nevertheless, under some mild conditions, there are always semiorthogonal decompositions \cite{EL1}.
 As an application of the above results we provide some further evidence for a conjecture firstly formulated by Orlov \cite{O1} for schemes and extended by Ballard and Favero \cite{BF} to certain Deligne--Mumford stacks $\mathcal{X}$.
-It is the following dimension conjecture about the Rouquier dimension \cite{RO} of the triangulated category $D^b(\mathcal{X})$: \begin{con2}(\cite{BF}) \textnormal{Let $\mathcal{X}$ be a smooth and tame Deligne--Mumford stack of finite type over $k$ with quasiprojective coarse moduli space, then $\mathrm{dim}(D^b(\mathcal{X}))=\mathrm{dim}(\mathcal{X})$}. \end{con2} Assuming $\mathrm{char}(k) \nmid \mathrm{ord}(G)$, we prove: \begin{thm2}(Theorem 6.8) The dimension conjecture holds for: \begin{itemize} \item[\bf(i)] quotient stacks $[\mathbb{P}(\mathcal{E})/G]$ as in Theorem 5.4, provided $[X/G]$ has a tilting bundle and $k$ is perfect. \item[\bf(ii)] quotient stacks $[X/G]$ over a perfect field $k$, where $X$ is a Brauer--Severi variety corresponding to a central simple algebra $A$ and $G\subset \mathrm{Aut}(X)=A^*/k^{\times}$ a finite subgroup such that the action lifts to an action of $A^*$. \item[\bf(iii)] quotient stacks $[\mathrm{Grass}(d,n)/G]$ over an algebraically closed field $k$ of characteristic zero, provided $G\subset\mathrm{PGL}_n(k)$ is a finite subgroup acting linearly on $\mathrm{Grass}(d,n)$. \item[\bf (iv)] $G$-Hilbert schemes $\mathrm{Hilb}_G(\mathbb{P}^n)$ over an algebraically closed field $k$ of characteristic zero, provided $n\leq 3$ and $G\subset \mathrm{PGL}_{n+1}(k)$ is finite such that $\omega_{\mathbb{P}^n}$ is locally trivial in $\mathrm{Coh}_G(\mathbb{P}^n)$. \end{itemize} \end{thm2} { \textbf{Acknowledgement}.
-This paper is based on a part of my Ph.D. thesis which was supervised by Stefan Schr\"oer whom I would like to thank for a lot of comments and helpful discussions.
-I also like to thank Markus Perling, Nicolas Perrin and Alexander Samokhin for fruitful conversations.
-Finally, I would like to thank the referee for the careful review and the valuable comments, which provided insights that helped improve the paper.\\
+It is the following dimension conjecture about the Rouquier dimension \cite{RO} of the triangulated category $D^b(\mathcal{X})$: \begin{con2}(\cite{BF}) \textnormal{Let $\mathcal{X}$ be a smooth and tame Deligne--Mumford stack of finite type over $k$ with quasiprojective coarse moduli space, then $\mathrm{dim}(D^b(\mathcal{X}))=\mathrm{dim}(\mathcal{X})$}. \end{con2} Assuming $\mathrm{char}(k) \nmid \mathrm{ord}(G)$, we prove: